jaimenumero1/SeliumCucumberFramework/README.md

 Practice scenario/scenario outlines with example tables
 2. Create DigitalBankBankingAccountsSteps class and implement your scenarios
 3. Create and Implement Runner class
+4. Create and Implement a BrowserHelper class to store reusable methods
-4. After completing automation script, implement cucumber-reporting
+5. After completing automation script, implement cucumber-reporting
-5. Use best practices to locate a webelemnets using:
+6. Use best practices to locate a webelemnets using:
  - Id locator
  - Name locator
  - linkText & Partial linkText